Rolf Larsen: Early life and career

+Pennsylvania Supreme Court

+He was sworn into office on January 5, 1978.
+In 1986, he received the Justice Musmanno Award from the Philadelphia Trial Lawyers Association.
+During his time as a supreme court justice he was described as simultaneously highly intelligent and irrational.

 Impeachment and removal from office

 In 1981, a public feud between Larsen and Justice Robert N. C. Nix, Jr. took on racial undertones when newspapers reported that Larsen allegedly threatened to publicize the fact that Nix was black in an attempt to defeat him for retention.
 Larsen was investigated and exonerated by a judicial board of inquiry, however, the disputes between the justices continued.

 In 1992, Larsen was accused of improperly communicating with a trial judge about a case.
 Larsen in turn filed court documents accusing Nix and other Justices of the Supreme Court of similar conduct.
 Upon hearing those allegations, the Pennsylvania Attorney General convened a grand jury to investigate the situation.

 The grand jury found no evidence of improper communications among members of the court, but did find evidence that Justice Larsen was involved in a conspiracy to fraudulently obtain prescription drugs.
 Larsen, who had been prescribed drugs for clinical anxiety and depression since the 1960s, arranged for his doctor to write prescriptions to court employees because he had wanted to keep his treatment a secret while holding public office.
 He was charged with several offenses related to this matter in October 1993.

 In April 1994, a jury found Larsen guilty of two counts of criminal conspiracy.
 Two months later the trial court sentenced Justice Larsen to one year of probation for each count and removed him from office for the "infamous" crime of which he was convicted.

 While Larsen appealed the sentencing order, the Pennsylvania General Assembly proceeded with impeachment and removal proceedings.
 The Pennsylvania House of Representatives impeached Larsen on seven charges, some relating to the crime and another relating to improper communication with a trial judge about a case.
-In October 1994, in his impeachment trial, the Pennsylvania Senate convicted Larsen of improper communication, removed him from office, and prohibited him from holding any office of public trust in the future.
+On October 4, 1994, in his impeachment trial, the Pennsylvania Senate convicted Larsen of improper communication, removed him from office, and prohibited him from holding any office of public trust in the future.
 He is the only Pennsylvania Supreme Court justice to be removed by the Pennsylvania Senate in an impeachment process.
+His impeachment has been described as the most prominent impeachment of a state supreme court justice in U.S. history.